-The Ambunti (Upper Sepik) “Crocodile Festival” is a small and personal festival originated 10 years ago for the people of this region to display their traditional dress and dances.
+The Ambunti (Upper Sepik) “Crocodile Festival” is a small and personal festival originated less than 20 years ago for the people of this region together to display their traditional dress and dances.

-The Kanganamun “Tambuna Festival” began 5 years ago for the Middle Sepik /Crocodile Clan people to compete with each other for the award of being best traditional dress and Sing-Sing.
+The Kanganamun “Tambuna Festival” began 10 years ago for the Middle Sepik /Crocodile Clan people to compete for the award of being best traditional dress and Sing-Sing performance.

 PNG Frontier Adventures offers a 9-day/8- nights on the river expedition including visiting the Tambuna Festival together visiting Wagu Lagoon with its “Regina Birds of Paradise” allowing for sighting of the stunning Birds of Paradise performing their dawn chorus in the rain forest canopy.

 For those adventure seekers and” Culture-Vultures” wanting to see as much of the river life as possible and are interested in the many varied styles of Sepik carvings and artefacts followed by flying up to the PNG Highlands to attend the infamous, annual , “Mt.
 Hagen Cultural Show” – then this expedition is for you.